 Teachery is one of the newest additions to this list, and it’s worth including.
-It’s perfect for beginner course creators who want to create an online course and start selling with zero transaction fees.
+It’s perfect for beginner course creators who want to create an online course and sell courses with zero transaction fees.

 The platform has a fantastic tutorial that helps new instructors get started with ease.
 Instead of focusing on design and secondary functionalities, Teachery is focused on helping you get started quickly and start selling.

-With that said, Teachery isn’t for course creators who want multiple design options, or sales funnel capabilities.
+With that said, Teachery isn’t for course creators who want multiple design options or funnel capabilities.
 It’s not an all-in-one platform.

 Ruzuku is an online course platform that’s been around for a while and deserves more praise than it gets.

-Having seen it in action, Ruzuku takes a simplistic and step-by-step approach to create online courses.
+Having seen it in action, Ruzuku takes a simplistic, step-by-step approach to creating successful online courses.
 You can quickly start building your online course outline, edit modules and lessons, re-arrange, start a lesson discussion, and add a quiz before a new lesson or module.

-Their eCommerce features allow you to sell online courses easily with their Stripe and PayPal integrations.
-However, if you need third-party marketing tool integrations, you may have to use Zapier as they currently say they only have a MailChimp integration on their website.
+Their eCommerce features allow you to easily sell online courses with Stripe and PayPal integrations.
+However, if you need third-party marketing tool integrations, you may have to use Zapier, as they currently say they only have a MailChimp integration on their website.

 The Ruzuku platform lets you host unlimited students, unlimited online courses, unlimited data storage, and many more course features that will enhance your students’ experience.